LOUD-Mining/WhatCoin/README.md

 * ```cmake -DCMAKE_TOOLCHAIN_FILE=`pwd`/contrib/depends/x86_64-w64-mingw32```

-Using depends might also be easier to compile uplexa on windows than using msys.
+Using depends might also be easier to compile whatcoin on windows than using msys.
 Activate windows subsystem for linux (for example ubuntu) install the apt build-essentials and follow the depends steps as depicted above.

-## Running uplexad
+## Running whatcoind

 The build places the binary in `bin/` sub-directory within the build directory from which cmake was invoked (repository root by default).
 To run in
 foreground:

-    ./bin/uplexad
+    ./bin/whatcoind

-To list all available options, run `./bin/uplexad --help`.
+To list all available options, run `./bin/whatcoind --help`.
 Options can be specified either on the command line or in a configuration file passed by the `--config-file` argument.
 To specify an option in the configuration file, add a line with the syntax `argumentname=value`, where `argumentname` is the name